-- A. Federal Award Administration.
+Federal Award Administration.

 A successful applicant can expect to receive a separate notice from PRM stating that an application has been selected before PRM actually makes the federal award.
 That notice is not an authorization to begin performance.
 Only the notice of award signed by the Grants Officer is the authorizing document.
-Unsuccessful applicants will be notified following completion of the selection and award process. - B. Administrative and National Policy Requirements.
-PRM awards are made consistent with the following provisions in the following order of precedence: (a) applicable laws and statutes of the United States, including any specific legislative provisions mandated in the statutory authority for the award; (b) Code of Federal Regulations (CFR); (c) Department of State Standard Terms and Conditions of the award; (d) the award's specific requirements; and (e) other documents and attachments to the award. - C. Reporting: Successful applicants will be required to submit: - a.
-Program Reports: PRM requires program reports describing and analyzing the results of activities undertaken during the validity period of the agreement.
-A program report is required within thirty (30) days following the end of each three month period of performance during the validity period of the agreement.
+Unsuccessful applicants will be notified following completion of the selection and award process.

+Administrative and National Policy Requirements.

+PRM awards are made consistent with the following provisions in the following order of precedence: (a) applicable laws and statutes of the United States, including any specific legislative provisions mandated in the statutory authority for the award; (b) Code of Federal Regulations (CFR); (c) Department of State Standard Terms and Conditions of the award; (d) the award's specific requirements; and (e) other documents and attachments to the award.